NoodleSushi/Kaiketsu-Zorori-Manzai-Theater/README.md

 - Audio assets, a few art assets, and the game are based on the minigame "Manzai Birds" from "Minna no Rhythm Tengoku," published by Nintendo.
 - [Input Helper 2 addon by Nathan Hoad](https://github.com/nathanhoad/godot_input_helper).
 - The game is inspired by the Anime Series "Kaiketsu Zorori."
-- The menu soundtrack, "Hussle," was composed by Kohei Tanaka and performed by Koichi Yamadera from "Kaiketsu Zorori."
+- The menu soundtrack, "Hussle," was composed by Kohei Tanaka and originally performed by Koichi Yamadera from "Kaiketsu Zorori."